To leave a comment or question, go to the Comments page

 The existing Sheyenne River diversion is really two diversion projects: the Horace to West Fargo diversion and the West Fargo diversion.
 The Fargo-Moorhead Metro diversion would incorporate and expand the Horace-to-West Fargo channel.
 From West Fargo north, the Fargo-Moorhead Metro diversion would run alongside the existing West Fargo diversion and be set far enough away so as to not affect the existing diversion.
 The Fargo-Moorhead Metro diversion would reduce risk in the cities of Horace and West Fargo from Sheyenne River floods more than the current Sheyenne Diversion does, and it will also reduce flood risk from Red River and Wild Rice River flood events.

-The selected plan (LPP) would improve the Fargo-Moorhead Metropolitan Area’s ability to withstand excessive flows from Devils Lake.
+The Diversion Project would improve the Fargo-Moorhead Metropolitan Area’s ability to withstand excessive flows from Devils Lake.

 Flows from Devils Lake could have both a water quantity and water quality impact on the Fargo-Moorhead area.
 If Devils Lake were to overtop, flow estimates for a controlled overflow are 3,000 cfs and flow estimates for an uncontrolled overflow with erosion are approximately 14,000 cfs.